nasa/cumulus/docs/deployment/README.md

 Consider [the sizing of your Cumulus instance](#cumulus-instance-sizing) when configuring your variables.

-#### Choose a Distribution API
+### Choose a Distribution API

 Cumulus can be configured to use either the Thin Egress App (TEA) or the Cumulus Distribution API.
 The default selection is the Thin Egress App if you're using the [Deployment Template](https://github.com/nasa/cumulus-template-deploy).

-**IMPORTANT!** If you already have a deployment using the TEA distribution and want to switch to Cumulus Distribution, there will be an API Gateway change.
+>  ⚠️ **IMPORTANT:** If you already have a deployment using the TEA distribution and want to switch to Cumulus Distribution, there will be an API Gateway change.
 This means that there will be downtime while you update your CloudFront endpoint to use the new API gateway.

 #### Configure the Thin Egress App

-The Thin Egress App can be used for Cumulus distribution and is the default selection.
+TEA can be used for Cumulus distribution and is the default selection.
 It allows authentication using Earthdata Login.
-Follow the steps [in the documentation](./thin_egress_app) to configure distribution in your `cumulus-tf` deployment.
+Follow the steps [in the TEA documentation](./thin_egress_app) to configure distribution in your `cumulus-tf` deployment.

 #### Configure the Cumulus Distribution API (Optional)

 If you would prefer to use the Cumulus Distribution API, which supports [AWS Cognito authentication](https://aws.amazon.com/cognito/), follow [these steps](./cumulus_distribution) to configure distribution in your `cumulus-tf` deployment.

-#### Initialize Terraform
+### Initialize Terraform

 Follow the [above instructions to initialize Terraform](#initialize-terraform) using `terraform init`[^3].

-#### Deploy
+### Deploy

 Run `terraform apply` to deploy the resources.
 Type `yes` when prompted to confirm that you want to create the resources.
 Assuming the operation is successful, you should see output like this: